Stepping Into the Unknown With Courage

 You don’t have to manufacture courage.
 You don’t have to know the entire roadmap.
 You don’t have to control what’s ahead.

 The Lord himself goes before you.
-He will be with you.
-He will never leave you.
+He'll be with you.
+He'll never leave you.

 So, the question is simple: will you keep staring at the fog, or will you trust the God who has already gone ahead into it?